itsToggle/plex_debrid/README.md

 ><details>
 >  <summary><b><u>Trakt watchlists, collections and public lists:</u></b></summary>
 >
->  - You can connect plex_debrid to trakt.tv to get more accurate release dates and times for your content.
-You can also add trakt watchlists from multiple users or public lists to be monitored for new content by plex_debrid.
 >  - To connect the script to trakt, navigate to '/Settings/Content Services/Trakt/Trakt users/Edit/Add user'.
 You can add an unlimited amount of users.
->  - To monitor and download your users trakt watchlists or public lists, navigate to '/Settings/Content Services/Trakt/Trakt lists'.
-By default, no trakt watchlist is monitored for new content.
-The lists will be checked for new content every 5 seconds.
+>  - To monitor and download your users trakt watchlists, collections or public lists, navigate to '/Settings/Content Services/Trakt/Trakt lists'.
+By default, no trakt list is monitored for new content.
->  - To match content from trakt to plex, its neccessary to have at least one movie and one show inside a library thats visible by plex_debrid.
-Thats because in order to accurately match content, a search by imdb/tmdb/tvdb ID is necessary - which currently only works by requesting a "Fix Match" call to an existing library item.
+>  - Only movies and entire shows in the watchlists, public lists and collections are downloaded.
+Not single seasons or episodes (for now).
+>  - The trakt watchlists of specified users is updated every 5s.
+>  - Shows in the trakt collections of specified users are checked for newly released episodes every 30min.
+>  - Public lists are updated every 30min.
 >
 ></details>
 >